Branded QR codes for solopreneurs — when DIY pays off

 SaaS-branded.
 Monthly fee in the $5 to $30 range.
 You get logo, colour, custom shapes, scan analytics, and dynamic destination editing.
 The redirect domain is the SaaS company's, but the printed code can match your brand.
 Best for solopreneurs who want one tool that handles everything without setup work.

 Full whitelabel (your own domain).
 Higher upfront cost (one-time platform fee plus ongoing hosting), but the resulting QRs use your domain throughout.
 The URL inside the printed QR reads as your brand; the redirect happens on infrastructure you control; the scan data is yours forever, not rented from a vendor.
 Worth the extra setup once you've proven enough QR volume that the per-month SaaS cost crosses the platform alternative's all-in cost.
+Picking a vendor at this tier is its own decision — the whitelabel QR platform criteria walk through the five surfaces that separate a real whitelabel platform from a dashboard-only re-skin.

 The break-even is usually around 12–18 months of paying $20–$30/month to a SaaS — that's $240 to $540 a year.
 A whitelabel setup priced at one-time + nominal hosting pays back inside two years even at modest volume.
 Higher volumes (more codes printed, more scans logged) shift the break-even sooner.